hades-emu/Hades/README.md

 Hades is still under heavy development but it aimes to have a decent balance between usability, speed and accuracy.

 Currently, Hades features:
-  - High accuracy
+  - Decent accuracy
   - Color correction
+  - Quick Saves (also known as Save State)
+  - Real Time Clock (RTC) support
   - Game controller support
-  - Real Time Clock (RTC) support

 It is the third 🥉 software emulator to pass the AGS Aging Cartridge used to test Game Boy Advance systems.